Kenmare Resources: Expansion plans

-Prior to the 2018-2020 development programme, the last major expansion decision was taken by Kenmare in 2010.
-Against the backdrop of a bottleneck in global supply and a very favourable product market, Kenmare announced that it was going to undertake a major expansion of the Mine.
-The goal of the expansion was to raise production by 50%.
-As the project was being developed, the market cycle turned.

 The Mine briefly suspended operations in June 2015 in the face of industrial action by employees unhappy about the company's cost-cutting measures.
 Successful negotiation between the union, the Company and the Ministry of Labour had resulted in agreement on somewhat less drastic measures involving fewer layoffs than originally announced.
 The industrial action was not organized by the union.
 Operations resumed in early July 2015.

 By late 2015, the Mine had fallen into financial crisis due to a worldwide drop in mineral prices.
 Flooding in northern Mozambique was also causing power outages in the Moma region.
 Prices for titanium ingots fell by about a third between 2012 and 2015.
 This led Kenmare to undertake a capital raising and restructuring in mid-2016, raising US$275 million and reducing its debt by 74%.
-As a result, the Company’s balance sheet was significantly stronger, with a robust cash position and a manageable debt position.
+As a result, the company's balance sheet was significantly stronger, with a robust cash position and a manageable debt position.